FabusLuebbus/KIT-Prog-Final1/README.md

   - Calculating network height and levels

 ### 📝 Bracket Notation
-The system uses a custom bracket notation to represent network structures:
+The central feature of NetParser is its custom bracket notation to represent network structures:
 ```
 (root child1 child2 (subroot subchild1 subchild2))
 ```